 I at length had enough of it and finally boarded our raft and paddled back to our boat.

-I was relaying everything I experienced to our boatman and he did confirm everything I experienced, I wasn’t going bonkers after all haha.
+I was relaying everything I experienced to our boatman and he did confirm everything I experienced; I wasn’t going bonkers after all haha.
 He said that some locals (or was it divers, sorry got everything mixed up) tagged the lagoon’s water as strange water due to its peculiar properties.
 I asked if there was some sort of explanation regarding the water suddenly turning oily like that but even our boatman doesn’t know why that was.

-That was one strange swim.
+Coron’s Twin Lagoon was one strange swim.

-Coron Island Tour
+Coron Island Hopping Tour

-Recommended Boatman: Avel Arevalo | 0918-5221294
+Boatman: Avel Arevalo | (0939) 815-0044

-Php 1,500.00 whole day boat rental fee
+Tour Fee: Php1,500.00 whole day boat rental fee

 Twin Lagoon Entrance Fee

-Php 100.00 / person
+Php100.00 / person

-15 comments
+24 comments

 1. First time on your site, you have great pictures! galing ng mga kuha mo Christian :)

-3. im guessing what camera did you bring inside the lagoon, ang lakas ng loob kng dslr! great shots, as always.
+2. im guessing what camera did you bring inside the lagoon, ang lakas ng loob kng dslr! great shots, as always.

-4. ah!
+3. ah!
 I miss Twin Lagoon! where salt and fresh water meet :) also as you go deeper there are these different water temperature currents.
 I think at least every 10 feet it changes from cold to warm. ah!

-5. Claire
+4. Claire

 Salamat Claire!